DadaTree/OshoP/docs/inference/interfaces/Options.md

 • `Optional` **retry\_on\_error**: `boolean`

 (Default: true) Boolean.
-If a requ
+If a request 503s and wait_for_model is set to false, the request will be retried with the same parameters but with wait_for_model set